GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

 ## Substitute the activeTab permission {: #activeTab_permission }

 The `"activeTab"` permission grants temporary access to the site the user is on and allows the extension to use host permissions on the current tab.
-It replaces the need for `"<all_urls>"` in many cases and displays no warning on installation.
+It replaces `"<all_urls>"` in many cases and displays no warning on installation.

-For more details, see [Using the activeTab permission][doc-activetab].
+For details, see [Using the activeTab permission][doc-activetab].

 ## Allowing access {: #allow_access }